 Grade points are assigned as follows: Grade A, 3 points per unit; B, two points per unit; C, one point per unit; D, no points; E, minus one point per unit; F, minus one point per unit.
-Removal of grade E or F will entitle the student to a cancellation of the "negative grade points" and a grade of D for the course (provision for "negative grade points" to be effective in and after September, 1924).
-To qualify for a certificate in either the Teachers College or the Junior College,
+Removal of grade E or F will entitle the student to a cancellation of the "negative grade points" and a grade of D for the course (provision for "negative grade points" to be effective on and after September, 1924).